How to Add Your Business to Yellow Pages Directory: Complete 2025 Guide

 Your business description should be keyword-rich while remaining natural and informative.
 Aim for 150-200 words that clearly explain what you do, who you serve, and what makes you unique.
 Include location-specific keywords naturally throughout the description.

 High-quality photos make an enormous difference in click-through rates and customer engagement.
 Upload images of your storefront, team members, products, or completed work.
 If you have video content, even better—listings with video tend to receive more engagement than text-only profiles.
-The directory SEO best practices emphasize the importance of rich media in local listings.
+According to web image optimization standards, photos should be at least 1000 pixels wide and properly compressed for fast loading.

 Use geo-targeted keywords in your description by mentioning the specific neighborhoods, cities, or regions you serve.
 Instead of just saying “plumbing services,” try “emergency plumbing services in downtown Springfield and surrounding areas.”